Disability Sport & Rehab

 |Practical classes and workshops||

-Weeks 7 and 9 are practical workshops; attendance during week 7 will result in earning a certificate in “Inclusive Coaching: Disability” from Sports Coach UK.
+Weeks 7 and 9 are practical workshops; attendance during week 7 will result in earning a certificate in “Disability Inclusion training” from Sports Wales.
 Week 10 consists of Visual Impairment Awareness Training in collaboration with the North Wales Society for the Blind, Bangor.

 Reading time, preparing and completing assessments, pursuing opportunities to volunteer with local disability sport clubs.

 Lecture time will consist of a combination of discussion and explanation of concepts, small group discussions and activities, interaction with visiting speakers involved with rehabilitation and disability, and formative assessment feedback opportunities.
 This course will be taught through a combination of lectures, seminar, tutorials and workshops.